 The day of the event or act prompting a filing with the CRC or other person or entity provided for within § 8 shall be excluded from computation of time limits for filing responses, motions, exceptions, documents, findings, recommendations, or any other filings contemplated by this section.
 The last day of a period for filing shall be included except that where the last day falls on a Saturday, Sunday, or holiday recognized by Liberty University, it shall not be included.
-For example, if the final date for filing a document falls on a Saturday, Sunday, or holiday recognized by Liberty University, the final date for filing such document shall be the next university business day.
-If the final date for filing a response or document does not fall on a Saturday, Sunday, or holiday recognized by Liberty University, Saturdays, Sundays, and holidays shall not be excluded in determining the final date for filing.
+For example, if the final date for filing a document falls on a Saturday, Sunday, or holiday recognized by Liberty University, Saturdays, Sunday, and holidays shall not be excluded in determining the final date for filing.